-Psychology majors at Sierra Nevada College learn about a wide range of behaviors among humans and animals, including sensation, perception, attention, memory, cognition, and emotion.
+Psychology majors at Sierra Nevada University learn about a wide range of behaviors among humans and animals, including sensation, perception, attention, memory, cognition, and emotion.
 The psychology requirements also develop critical thinking, and teach students how to understand and use statistics.
 Students explore the areas in psychology that interest them, while they develop key skills for college and beyond.

 What Are the Psychology Major Requirements?

 Psychology as an academic discipline is concerned with learning about oneself, our relations with others, and how to support others in leading satisfying lives.
-Psychology majors at Sierra Nevada College study human development, learning and behavior, social psychology, abnormal psychology, counseling and clinical psychology, sensation and perception, neuroscience, and cognitive psychology.
+Psychology majors at Sierra Nevada University study human development, learning and behavior, social psychology, abnormal psychology, counseling and clinical psychology, sensation and perception, neuroscience, and cognitive psychology.
 This range of course requirements prepares students for an even wider range of successful careers beyond the classroom.

 However, psychology is not just a body of knowledge; it is also an experimental science.
 Our understanding of human thought and behavior evolves every day as new research brings new insights.
-Every psychology major at SNC learns how to design, execute, analyze, and present research.
+Every psychology major at SNU learns how to design, execute, analyze, and present research.
 Then they use those skills to conduct an original study chosen according to their particular interests.

 Research is based on data.
 Understanding what a collection of data points means, might mean, or doesn’t mean is key.
 Students learn the basic concepts of statistics and how to use data to make intelligent decisions in life.